aleabodo/survival-pi-docs/docs/wiki/Premium/premium.md

     - [Decorational Heads](pathname://https://survival-pi.tebex.io/category/2150726)
     - [Limited Decorational Heads](pathname://https://survival-pi.tebex.io/category/limited-heads) (Here you can also get your own player head ***for free***)

 Consider donating.
-You get some nice cosmetics and a big Thank You from the community 😽
+You get some nice cosmetics (left sidebar) and a big Thank You from the community 😽

 ---